As an Amazon Associate, we earn from qualifying purchases.

 New, it adds about 3-4 PSI of drop.
 By month three with moderately dirty filters, expect 6-7 PSI.
 If your house pressure is below 50 PSI to begin with, install a pressure booster or rethink this system.

-Does it work on well water?
+Does it work ?

 Is the WGB32B NSF certified?